decent-chat/decent/docs/api.md

 * `?sessionID` in query string
 * `X-Session-ID` header

 If the server requires [authorization](#authorization) and the session ID could not be found or pointed to an unauthenticated user, the request is immediately terminated with a 403 and error message.
-We recommend simply sending the `X-Session-ID` header with _all_ requests, even on non-authorization-requiring servers.
+It's likely simpler to just send the `X-Session-ID` header with _all_ requests, even on non-authorization-requiring servers.

 ### Dates